Barbara Collins | Do Something Good

-Barbara Fintel Collins is the co-founder of Dining for Women, the largest global giving circle movement dedicated to advancing gender equality and well-being for women and girls around the world.
+Barbara Fintel Collins is the co-founder of Dining for Women, the largest global giving circle movement dedicated to advancing gender equality and well-being for women and girls worldwide.
 With 470 chapters throughout the United States, DFW has educated more than 35,000 global citizens.
-Together, small gifts have amassed into $7 million in grants to organizations in 60 countries.
-These grants have directly impacted the lives of 250,000 women and girls and have created a powerful ripple effect in the lives of one million people in their families and communities.
+Together, small gifts have amassed $7 million in grants to organizations in 60 countries.
+These grants have directly impacted the lives of 250,000 women and girls and have created a powerful ripple effect in one million people’s lives in their families and communities.

-Barb believes in creating transformational social change by engaging in DFW’s simple model that nurtures community, democratizes philanthropy, and multiplies the power of an individual.
+Barb believes in creating transformational social change by engaging in DFW’s simple model that nurtures community, democratizes philanthropy, and multiplies an individual’s power.
 Under her leadership, Dining for Women has initiated partnerships with the Peace Corps, UNICEF, OXFAM, and Michelle Obama’s Let Girls Learn Initiative.
 In 2014, Barb was named an Everyday Freedom Hero by the National Underground Railroad Freedom Center.

-She is the author of Love, Norm, a book that tells the story of her father, a humble and courageous man who spent a miraculous nine-month remission crafting a message of hope for the world he was leaving behind.
+She is the author of Love, Norm, a book that tells her father’s story, a humble and courageous man who spent a miraculous nine-month remission crafting a message of hope for the world he was leaving behind.

 A graduate of the University of Minnesota with a degree in gerontology, Barb has devoted her career to the nonprofit sector.
 She and her husband Greg have two grown daughters and live in Greenville.